Not everyone understands sarcoma. We do.

 Yes.
 The phone number is free to call from anywhere in the United Kingdom.

-Sarcoma UK does not receive any Government funding and is reliant on voluntary donations through your support.
+Sarcoma UK relies on voluntary donations through your support.
 Every single donation you give makes a difference to so many people’s lives.

 Sarcoma UK is thrilled to announce that our Support Line service has been independently verified and is effectively meeting the needs of all people who need to use the service.